多类型提示互补的弱监督时序动作定位

 2

 Weakly supervised temporal action localization uses only video-level annotations to locate the start and end times of action instances and identify their categories.
-Since only video-level annotations are available in weakly supervised environments, it is not possible to directly design a loss function for the task, so existing work generally adopts the strategy of “localization by classification” and utilizes multi-example learning for training.
-However, there are some limitations in this process: (1) Localization and classification are actually two different tasks, and there is an obvious gap between them, so localization based on classification results may affect the final performance.
-(2) In weakly supervised environments, there is a lack of fine-grained supervisory information to effectively distinguish between actions and backgrounds in videos, which poses a great challenge for localization.
-Recently, visual language models have received extensive attention.
+Only video-level annotations are available in weakly supervised environments; thus, directly designing a loss function for the task is impossible.
+Therefore, the existing work generally adopts the strategy of “localization by classification” and utilizes multi-example learning for training.
+However, this process has some limitations: 1) Localization and classification are two different tasks, revealing a notable gap between them; therefore, localization based on classification results may affect the final performance.
+2) In weakly-supervised environments, fine-grained supervisory information to effectively distinguish between actions and backgrounds in videos is lacking, thereby posing a remarkable challenge for localization.
+Visual language models have recently received extensive attention.
 These models aim to model the correspondence between images and texts for more comprehensive visual perception.
-In order to better apply large models to downstream tasks, specific textual prompts can improve the performance and robustness of the models.
-Currently, visual language-based approaches utilize auxiliary textual prompt information to compensate for supervisory information to improve the performance and robustness of temporal action localization models.
-In visual language models, action label text is usually encapsulated as textual prompts, which can be categorized into Handcrafted Prompts and Learnable Prompts.
-Handcrafted Prompts are composed of fixed templates and action labels, e.g., “a video of {class}”, which can learn a more generalized knowledge of the action class but lacks the specific knowledge of the relevant action, while Learnable Prompts are composed of a set of learnable vectors, which can be adjusted and optimized during the training process. and optimized during the training process, so the learnable type cues can learn more specific knowledge.
-Therefore, the two types of text cues can complement each other to improve the ability to discriminate different categories.
-However, the existing methods ignore the complementarity between the two, which makes the introduced text cues unable to give full play to its guiding role and bring certain noise information, which leads to inaccurate localization of action boundaries.
-Therefore, this paper proposes a Multi-type Prompts Complementary Model for Weakly-supervised Temporal Action Location, which maximizes the guiding effect of textual cues to improve the accuracy of action localization.
-The methodology of this paper is to improve the accuracy of action location by maximizing the guidance of textual cues.
+Specific textual prompts can improve the performance and robustness of the models to effectively apply large models to downstream tasks.
+Visual language-based approaches currently utilize auxiliary textual prompt information to compensate for supervisory information and improve the performance and robustness of temporal action localization models.
+In visual language models, action label text is regularly encapsulated as textual prompts, which can be categorized into Handcrafted Prompts and Learnable Prompts.
+Handcrafted Prompts comprise fixed templates and action labels (e.g., “a video of {class})”, which can learn a more generalized knowledge of the action class but lacks the specific knowledge of the relevant action.
+In contrast, Learnable Prompts comprise a set of learnable vectors, which can be adjusted and optimized during the training process.
+Therefore, the learnable type cues can learn more specific knowledge.
+The two types of text cues complement each other, improving the capability to discriminate different categories.
+However, the existing methods ignore the complementarity between the two, hindering the introduced text cues to maximize its guiding role and bringing certain noise information, which leads to inaccurate localization of action boundaries.
+Therefore, this paper proposes a multitype prompt complementary model for weakly-supervised temporal action location, which maximizes the guiding effect of textual cues to improve the accuracy of action localization.
+The methodology of this paper focuses on improving the accuracy of action location by maximizing the guidance of textual cues.

 Method